-A minimum GPA of 2.5 in communication courses and 2.25 overall is required for the Bachelor of Arts in Communication.
+A minimum GPA of 2.5 in communication courses is required.

 Students must complete 36 hours of their upper-level work at Florida College in order to receive the Bachelor of Arts degree in Communication.
 The capstone course must be completed at Florida College.